rickclephas/NSExceptionKt/nsexception-kt-bugsnag/README.md

 ## Caused by exceptions

-Bugsnag has built-in support for caused by errors, so no addition configuration is required.
+Bugsnag has built-in support for caused by errors, so no additional configuration is required.

 ## Filtering the Kotlin termination